ThioJoe/YT-Spammer-Purge/README.md

 ## Instructions - Obtaining YouTube API Key

 To use this script, you will need an "Oauth2" credential to access the scanning and deletion functions via YouTube's Data API.
 Otherwise this script won't work at all.
+**Video walking through these same steps here (Go to 11:33) https://youtu.be/-vOakOgYLUI?t=693**

 1. Log into Google Developer's Console with your Google account that has your YouTube channel:  https://console.cloud.google.com/apis/dashboard